 Business Professional Accessories

-Pocket squares should be white cotton, linen, or silk.
-We suggest a TV fold (1/4″ showing above the breast pocket in a straight horizontal line) or something of similar conservativeness.
-If you feel like you can branch out into colors, we suggest white squares with different-colored trim.
+We also suggest a TV fold (1/4″ showing above the breast pocket in a straight horizontal line) or something equally understated.

 Top Three Business Professional Mistakes To Avoid